Manamongods/Precision-Surface-Effects/README.md

 The component `SurfaceSoundTester.cs` can be used to test it out.

-Delete the folder "Microsplat Example (Incomplete) Test - Delete this garbage" after you have tried it out (if you want to try it out).
+Delete the folder "%Microsplat Demo - Trash%" after you have tried it out (if you want to try it out).
 It is complete garbage apart from being a mediocre demonstration

 You can use these for Animation Events:
 `SphereCastAnimatorFeet.cs`